dell/csm-docs/content/docs/application-mobility/use_cases.md

 After Application Mobility is installed, the [dellctl CLI](../../cli/) can be used to register clusters and manage backups and restores of applications.

 ## Backup and Restore an Application
-The following example details the steps when an application in namespace `demo1` is being backed up and then later restored to either the same cluster or another cluster.
+This example details the steps when an application in namespace `demo1` is being backed up and then later restored to either the same cluster or another cluster.
 In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.

-1. If Velero is not installed in the default `velero` namespace, set the following environment variable to the namespace where it is installed:
+1. If Velero is not installed in the default `velero` namespace, set this environment variable to the namespace where it is installed:
     ```
     export VELERO_NAMESPACE=application-mobility
     ```